Examples of Invitations

 - Make a hanging banner out of playing cards or board game cards (use the real cards or make your own out of cardstock).

 - Make cardstock scrabble letter to spell out messages such as “Game Night” or “Happy Birthday.”

 - Fill in spaces with balloons that match the colors of the games you’re playing.

-Since game-playing is hands and often time consuming, you may want to schedule your party between meal times and simply serve some light snacks and refreshments.
+Since game-playing is hands-on and often time consuming, you may want to schedule your party between meal times and simply serve some light snacks and refreshments.
 If you do wish to serve more substantial food, you can set up a table separate from the game playing space for kids to eat (as to not make a mess of the games).
 Even when serving a meal, simple, easy to serve (and eat) foods such as pizza, chicken fingers or finger sandwiches are probably a good idea for this type of event.